TheMrIron2/n64psp/README.md

 # n64psp

-`n64psp` is an early reusable C runtime and adaptation library for porting Nintendo 64 decompilation and static-recompilation projects to the Sony PSP.
+`n64psp` is a reusable C library for porting N64 projects to the PSP.

-## Architecture
+## Capabilities

-The project has four layers:

-- Runtime: portable scheduling, queues, time, diagnostics, and future libultra-shaped services.
-- Bridge: optional N64Recomp/RDRAM/PI/overlay helpers.
-- Platform backend: host and PSP implementations of time, logging, semaphores, mutexes, threads, and future I/O.
-- Renderer/task backend: RSP/graphics task recognition and dispatch.

-N64ModernRuntime informed the split between a reusable runtime and a recompilation bridge, but this project deliberately uses C ABI structures, function tables, explicit ownership, and bounded allocation instead of desktop C++ abstractions.
+The capability of n64psp is currently under constant expansion, but its goals are to become:

+- A high-quality implementation of VFPU work demonstrated by DaedalusX64
+- A smooth layer between N64 OS and PSP calls
+- Able to produce optimised code for any common, reused functionality between N64 ports

 ## Tests

-Host tests do not require ROMs or proprietary data.
+Tests do not require ROMs or proprietary data.
 PSP-specific behavior is compiled and tested by the PSP smoke app.

-## libultra compatibility

-The libultra-shaped queue entry points `osSendMesg`, `osJamMesg`, and `osRecvMesg` preserve libultra-visible return semantics: `0` on success and `-1` on any failure.
-Detailed `n64psp_result` values remain internal to that compatibility surface.
-If callers need native error reporting, expose it through separate `n64psp_*` APIs rather than leaking detailed runtime codes through the `os*` API.
+Currently, it is implemented into just [sf64-psp](https://github.com/TheMrIron2/sf64-psp) during development, but it is expected to become part of most or all PSP-N64 ports to bring up the wider quality of code and performance.